Skip to main content

 Example: Use {{meeting location |fallback: your office}} to fill in the event Location field.
 If you have the data about the recipient's location in the Mixmax contact, it will be displayed as the event Location; otherwise, "your office" will be displayed.

-You can use all template variables, liquid markup advanced variables, and Salesforce variables (see below) in Meeting Templates.
+You can use all template variables, liquid markup advanced variables, and Salesforce variables (see below) in Calendars.

 Host variables